orbiting/docs/guides/styleguide.md

 7. Commit your changes, following the [commit message format](https://github.com/orbiting/styleguide#commit-message-format), e.g.
     * `feat(MyComponent): Initial version`
     * `fix(MyComponent): layout issues on mobile`
-8. When you’re happy, push your commits to the remote branch
+8. When you’re happy with your component, push your commits to the remote branch
   <br />```git push origin mycomponent```
 9. Create a pull request.
     * Give context by describing the new feature, adding screenshots or referencing related pull requests, if any.